 Rule #8 – Hands Off the Kilns:

 Do not touch the kilns or put anything on top of the kilns.
 If they are running during the day they can be VERY HOT and I wouldn’t want anyone to get burned or any property to get damaged.

 Rule #9 – No Rogue Glass:

 No outside glass is allowed in the studio without prior permission from Rebekah and most of the time, my answer will be “No”.
 My studio uses COE 90 glass and I do not want to risk my stock with glass with another COE.
 COE stands for “coefficient of expansion” and refers to how the glass reacts to heat.
-If incompatible glass is combined it will likely break in the kiln, ruining your, other customers’ pieces, my pieces or my kiln.
+If incompatible glass is combined it will likely break in the kiln, ruining your piece, other customers’ pieces, my pieces or my kiln.

 Rule #10 – Cover Consumables:

 No open, uncapped, food or beverage containers on the main level of the studio or on worktables where anyone is cutting glass.
 Glass particles can fly in unexpected directions and I wouldn’t want your food or drink to be contaminated with glass.